Reading lists

 Most books are read and reflected on before they are included.
 When a list grows too large, it is divided.
 When a theme cannot support a full list, it waits.

-If you are trying to build a reading life that fits, start with the Reading Life essays.
+If you want to build a reading life with some structure, start with the Reading Life essays.
 They provide the framework these lists grow out of.

 If you are looking for something specific and do not see it here, you can ask.
 Some of the strongest lists begin that way.